awsteiner/seminf/README.md

 Semi-infinite matter in the Thomas-Fermi approximation

-The full documentation for bamr is at http://web.utk.edu/~asteine1/seminf .
+The full documentation for seminf is at http://web.utk.edu/~asteine1/seminf .